arturxz/Compiladores/README.md

-SableCC Language to Compiler discipline
+SableCC Language to Compilers discipline

 As it is, you need just to:
 1: Clone the repositor.